International Health Certificate for Personal Pets

 Pet Health Certificate

-The International Health Certificate should be issued by your veterinarian as near to the date of travel as possible but not more than 21 days before travel.
+The international health certificate should be issued by your veterinarian as near to the date of travel as possible.
+Every country has limits as to when the certificate expires.

 The certificate should indicate the following:

 - Country Of Origin